 While the sewer pipes in Logan may not be as old as those in neighbouring Brisbane, there is still a need for sewer repair.
 Sewer pipes are affected by things like cold weather, earth movement and tree roots as well as age.
 Once they cracked or broke, it usually meant a lot of mess and expense to excavate, remove and replace the damaged pipe.

 Technology has come a long way since then.
-These days, sewer repair can be done without digging thanks to the Nuflow patented method, which involves creating a new pipe within the old one from advanced composite resins.
+These days, underground sewer repair can be done without digging thanks to the Nuflow patented method, which involves creating a new pipe within the old one from advanced composite resins.
 But how did we get here?

 Started in Canada in 1988, Nuflow introduced the ‘sleeve within a sleeve’ pipe relining method of repair to Australia in 2004; in 2005 a patent was granted for a process that enabled lining around multiple bends.